Is Your Dental Practice Ready for the New HIPAA Security Rule?

 “Can you prove your systems are secure?”

-The HIPAA Security Rule is being updated in response to a surge in cyberattacks across healthcare.
+Direct answer The HIPAA Security Rule is being updated in response to a surge in cyberattacks across healthcare.
+What used to be “good enough” will no longer be compliant.

 Healthcare — including dental practices — has become one of the most targeted industries for: